DaveVoyles/Logistic-Regression-Azure-Workbench/readme.md

 * Automatic scale-out
 * Encryption

+**What is a "managed model?"**

+A model is the output of a training process and is the application of a machine learning algorithm to training data.
+Model Management enables you to deploy models as web services, manage various versions of your models, and monitor their performance and metrics.
+"Managed" models have been registered with an Azure Machine Learning Model Management account.
+As an example, consider a scenario where you are trying to forecast sales.

+During the experimentation phase, you generate many models by using different data sets or algorithms.
+You have generated four models with varying accuracies but choose to register only the model with the highest accuracy.
+The model that is registered becomes your first managed model.

+**What is a "deployment?"**

+Model Management allows you to deploy models as packaged web service containers in Azure.
+These web services can be invoked using REST APIs.
+Each web service is counted as a single deployment, and the total number of active deployments are counted towards your plan.

+Using the sales forecasting example, when you deploy your best performing model, your plan is incremented by one deployment.
+If you then retrain and deploy another version, you have two deployments.
+If you determine that the newer model is better, and delete the original, your deployment count is decremented by one.

 **Azure Machine Learning model management uses the following information:**
 * Model file or a directory with the model files
 * User created Python file implementing a model scoring function